rolandwalker/express/README.markdown

 Notes
 -----

-The function `alert-install-aliases` provides shorter aliases for the message alternative functions, outside of the `alert-` namespace.
+Running `alert-install-aliases` or setting the corresponding variable in customize will install convenience aliases outside the `alert-` namespace.
+This is disabled by default.

 The function `message-noformat` is also available, but it is not quite a drop-in replacement for `message`.

-Some of the functions require the availability of notify.el, todochiku.el or popup.el.
+Some of the functions require the availability of [notify.el](http://emacswiki.org/emacs/notify.el), [todochiku.el](http://www.emacswiki.org/emacs/ToDoChiKu), or [popup.el](http://github.com/auto-complete/popup-el).
 In all cases, the function will degrade to an ordinary message if the external library is not present.